bigsql/plprofiler/doc/examples.md

 Capturing profiling data by instrumenting the application
 ---------------------------------------------------------

 Sometimes it may be easier to add instrumentation calls to the application, than to extract stand alone queries, that can be run by the **plprofiler** via the --command or --file options.
 The way to do this is to add some **plprofiler** function calls at strategic places in the application code.
-In the case of pgbench, this *application code* is the custom profile.
+In the case of pgbench, this *application code* is the custom profile [`pgbench_pl.collect.profile`](../examples/pgbench_pl.collect.profile).

 ```
 \set nbranches :scale